 Your current employer may also not continue to work with you once you complete the pending assignment.

-Freelancers always have to live on the edge, looking and seeking more ways to find work.
+Freelancers always have to live on the edge, looking for more ways to find work.

-Without being proactive and increasing your contacts, it is challenging to be successful self-employed.
+Without being proactive and increasing your contacts, it is challenging to be successfully and self-employed.

 2. Unstable and Irregular Income